Back to Alaska

 What This Bill Does

-• Changes the name of the State Commission for Human Rights to the Alaska State Commission for Civil Rights.
+• Changes the official name from the State Commission for Human Rights to the Alaska State Commission for Civil Rights.

 Who It Names or Affects